YellowAtom/lithogen/README.md

 ![Application Preview](./res/preview.png)

 ## Installation
 Windows users can download the latest binary from the [GitHub Releases](https://github.com/YellowAtom/lithogen/releases), otherwise it must be built from source.

 ### Building From Source

-The project uses the CMake build system with all dependencies either bundled or automatically downloaded.
+The project uses the CMake build system with all dependencies bundled.
 Therefore, CMake can be used as normal.

 ## Dependencies
 The official name, source and version of the project dependencies.

 | Name                        | Version        | Source                                                                            |